josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/README.md

 - which power it exercised;
 - what alternatives it considered;
 - what capacity its decision removed;
-- how errors can be corrected;
+- how errors and downstream records can be corrected;
 - and whether it would accept the same precedent in less trustworthy hands.

 Institutions do not remain neutral by making their own role difficult to see.

-Where public power, private pressure, professional procedure, and political fear combine, responsibility must be reconstructed across the whole chain.
+Where public power, private pressure, professional procedure, and political fear combine, responsibility must be reconstructed across the chain.

 ---